 One day in Basel, sightseeing the highlights

-But honestly, if you want to know what you’re looking at, it’s worth booking a guided walking tour or buying a guidebook like this one.
-It’s a small investment, and there a lot of interesting things that simply aren’t on the map.
+The map is easy to follow but has no details about the attractions.
+I instantly wished I had booked a guided walking tour or bought a guidebook like this one.
+For such a small investment, there are a lot of interesting things that simply aren't on the map.

 Marktplatz – Basel's town square

-Basel’s medieval old town center is fascinating.
-The most interesting town square has to be Marktplatz.
+Basel's medieval old town center is fascinating.
+The most fascinating town square has to be Marktplatz.
 This square dates back to 1260 as a grain market and shifted to a full market by the 15th century.

 It's impossible to miss the Rathaus, a beautifully renovated Renaissance palace that has been the town hall for over five centuries.
 It is also the seat of the cantonal government for Basel-Stadt.